athenarc/impact-assessment-tutorial/README.md

-# impact-assessment-tutorial
+# Impact Assessment Tutorial

 ## Description

 <p align="justify">The number of scientific publications has been increasing in recent decades and estimations are that this growth will continue.
-Until very recently most data on scientific publications was proprietary and hidden in data silos of majorcompanies, such as [].
+Until very recently most data on scientific publications was proprietary and hidden in data silos of major companies.
 However, in recent years, a number of initiatives from the open science movement, such as Open Citations (<a href="https://opencitations.net/index/coci">COCI</a>),
 <a href="https://www.crossref.org/">Crossref</a>, and the (recently discontinued) <a href="https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/">
 Microsoft Academic Graph</a> have led to vast amounts of such data being now publicly available.
 Hence, a variety of cross-domain scholarly knowledge graphs (SKGs),